 To stop this approach, iOS deliberately makes it harder for someone to input lots of incorrect passcodes.
-Get it wrong a few times (up to five) and you can carry on as normal; get to six or seven incorrect attempts and it'll just slow you down a bit; but the more times you get it wrong, the harder things get.
+Get it wrong a few times (up to five) and you can carry on as normal; make six or seven incorrect attempts and it'll just slow you down a bit, but the more times you get it wrong, the harder things get.
 Once you get to 10, that's it - no more guesses for you.

-Here's how the error messages above tie into the number of wrong guesses you or someone else has made:
+Here's how the error messages tie into the number of wrong guesses:

 - 6 incorrect guesses: iPhone is disabled.
 Try again in 1 minute

 - 7 incorrect guesses: iPhone is disabled.
 Try again in 5 minutes

 - 8 incorrect guesses: iPhone is disabled.
 Try again in 15 minutes